agentheath/portfolio/_drafts/full_versions/content_quality_full.md

 From a practical standpoint, we need to consider the effects of this bias when interpreting our results.
 For example, the synthetic model suggests that a small subset of personal knowledge pages predicts positive feedback for the assistant’s answers.
 But after investigating, we found that it is only, or mostly, the personal knowledge pages that are being retrieved by the assistant that have this property.
 Therefore, we cannot make the claim that personal knowledge pages *in general* are helpful.

 Another example: We found that higher Page Scores also predict positive feedback.
 We know that many retrieval systems bias for freshness — and freshness is a primary component of Page Score.
 But in this case, *the bias reinforces our finding*: to be in the retrieval set, a doc page needs to already have a higher-than-average Page Score, but even within this “elite” group of pages, Page Score is *still* a differentiator for positive feedback.
-To take an analogy, getting into Harvard University requires strong preparation, but to do well in a class *at Harvard* requires a student to differentiate themselves *even more.*
+To take an analogy, getting into Harvard University requires strong preparation, but doing well in a class *at Harvard* requires students to differentiate themselves *even more.*

 Finally, our analysis incorporates a diverse set of document attributes, some of which may not be directly used by the ranking algorithm — such as curated documentation center membership — but which still exhibit consistently strong, and statistically significant, associations with positive feedback.